Composer-in-Residence, Stockholm EMS (SE), 2nd – 11th May 2014.

 Established in 1964, Stockholm Elektromusikstudion EMS is one of Europe’s foremost institutions of electronic music experimentation that facilitates a community of international composers and sound artists.
 The sheer diversification of sonic projects taking place drives the organizations creative energy; the social formation continues to question the rigors of modernism without discouraging others.
 The professional administrative and technical staff offered excellent support making the residency a productive and worthwhile experience.
 The musical, culture and social formations encouraged me to identify new ways of music creation within the studio environment.

 Designed by Donald Buchla in the 1960’s, the Buchla 200 modular synthesiser allows a user to connect various sound modules to create complex and evolving sonic textures.
-The practical experience of working with the Buchla informed part of my research into composing with analog modular synthesisers.
-The resulting sound material has be used in a number of compositions Foof (multi-channel), Current 9 (fixed-media) and Lens 7 (audio-visual).
+The practical experience of working with the Buchla informed my artistic research into composing with analog modular synthesisers.
+The resulting sound material was used in the subsequent electronic compositions Foof (multi-channel), Current 9 (a/v) and Lens 7 (a/v).